-The year 2018 has seen various proliferations where food is concerned; ‘bleeding’ vegan burgers, crossushi and orange wine being just three of many.
-However now, as the new year encroaches, it seems we’re moving in a new direction with CBD leading the way.
+Recently there has been various proliferations where food is concerned; ‘bleeding’ vegan burgers, crossushi and orange wine being just three of many.
+However now, it seems we’re moving in a new direction with CBD leading the way.
 But what exactly is it?
 Well, aside from being a $1 billion dollar business already, CBD (an abbreviation for cannabidiol) is a cannabis product that won’t get you high, but the “it” drug has gained quite the rep, most notably due to more recent legalisations of marijuana – holla Canada!
 CBD is found in cannabis, alongside other chemical compounds, and the oil is said to act as a natural treatment for epilepsy, depression and anxiety – without the buzzy side effects!
 In following with the trend, a handful of London restaurants are incorporating CBD oil-infused food and drink into their menus, and it’s sure lit-up our curiosity.
 Here’s where to high-ten your horizons and say yes we can-abbis to CBD oil…oh, and if you don’t like weed puns, you’re going to have a bud time.

 By Chloe were pretty darn revolutionary when it came to the intro of CBD oil, launching the Feelz by Chloe food in a partnership with CBD lifestyle brand, Toast.
 The smoking hot in appearance range boasts a wholly Instagrammable exterior, and has subsequently been a huge hit among millennials.
 The menus includes 25 items, with cinnamon rolls, brownies, cakes, popcorn, Rice Krispie treats, and whoopie pies being popular choices.
 Basically, there’s loads on offer so it’s pot luck what you choose.
 By Chloe is a vegan joint that opened up in London earlier this year, but the CBD success actually generated as a result of the Daily Hit Brownie which, like its namesake, was a daily hit in New York at the by Chloe resto over there.
 This then inspired co-founder Samantha Wasser to create a full range; you know what they say after all, there’s no smoke without fire!